level-level/Clarkson-Theme/theme/index.md

 ## Bower
 Front-end package management that just installs the right versions of the packages you need and their dependencies. *

-## Be free of CSS Frameworks
-We didn't want to include something like Bootstrap or another Framework.

 ## asset-builder *
 For the JSON file based asset pipeline.